Gravesend: Demography

 Since 1990 the economy of Gravesham has changed from one based on heavy industry to being service-based.
 The borough's estimated population in 2012 was 101,700: a 6,000 increase in less than a decade.
 It has a high population density (almost 10 people per hectare) compared to nationally; it has a relatively young population (40% of the population are below 30); and 60% of the population are of working age.

-Based upon figures from the 2021 Census, the second largest religious group in the borough are Sikhs who at that time made up 8% of the population.
+Based upon figures from the 2021 census, the second largest religious group in the borough are Sikhs who at that time made up 8% of the population.
 However, if the term belief is used, Christians are most numerous at more than (49%), non-religious (32.1%) and third Sikhs (8%).

 Shopping

-Gravesend today is a commercial and commuter town, providing a local shopping district, including the St Georges shopping complex and a regular farmers' market.
+Gravesend today is a commercial and commuter town, providing a local shopping district, including the St Georges shopping complex, the Thamesgate shopping centre and a regular farmers' market.
+It also used to have a Debenhams and Wilko, but they closed down.
 Gravesend market hall, in the heart of the town, was first chartered in 1268.